 Blog >

-How Much Sodium on a Low-sodium Diet Can You Have?
+How Much Sodium on a Low-Sodium Diet Can You Have?

 Key Takeaways

-What Is Considered Low-Sodium Diet?
+What Is Considered a Low-Sodium Diet?

 Is 1000 mg of Sodium Too Low?

-1000 mg of sodium is not too low for you if you have heart conditions and hypertension.
+According to Heart.org, 1000 mg of sodium is not too low for you if you have heart conditions and hypertension.
 Besides mentioning the upper limit for sodium, the American Heart Association also says that cutting it down to 1000 mg can be helpful if you have such health conditions.

 But remember that while you should have limited sodium, it should not be excessively low.
 Sufficient sodium is required to maintain the sympathetic outflow and arterial pressure.
 Sodium deficiency can also cause muscle cramps, fatigue, confusion, etc.

-An extremely low-sodium diet with 500 mg of sodium can lead to such a deficiency and cause harm.
+According to Mayo Clinic, an extremely low-sodium diet with 500 mg of sodium can lead to such a deficiency and cause harm.
 It is important to maintain a sodium level of 135-145 meq/l in your body.
 A drop below that level indicates sodium deficiency.

-Sodium Intake by Age and Gender
+Sodium Intake by Age Group

 Age Group Sodium Limits